sheshap/sheshap.github.io/index.md

 [[Code]](https://github.com/sheshap/SoilMoisturePrediction)

 ## Education
 Master of Science in Computer Science.
+May 2018<br>
-May 2018<br>Syracuse University, Syracuse, New York, USA.
+Syracuse University, Syracuse, New York, USA.<br>

+Master of Technology in Computer Science and Engineering.
+August 2012<br>
+R.V.
+College of Engineering, Bengaluru (India).<br>

+Bachelor of Engineering in Computer Science and Engineering.
+June 2009<br>
+M.S.Ramaiah Institute of Technology, Bengaluru (India).<br>

 ## Professional Experience
 **University of Delaware** <br>